open-compass/MiroFlow/README.md

 ---

-This repo is the official implementation of the MiroMind Research Agent Project.
+This repo is the official implementation of the **MiroMind Research Agent Project**.
 It is a leading-performance, fully open-source system designed to perform multi-step internet research for addressing complex challenges such as future event prediction.
 The project currently comprises four key components:

 - 🤖 **MiroFlow**: an open-source research agent framework that offers reproducible state-of-the-art performance on representative benchmarks (e.g., FutureX, GAIA, HLE, xBench-DeepSearch, and BrowserComp benchmarks), included in this repo.
 See [[Get Started in Under 5 Minutes]](#-get-started-in-under-5-minutes) for a quick start.
 - 🤔 **MiroThinker**: an open-source agent foundation model that natively supports tool-assisted reasoning.
 See [MiroThinker](https://github.com/MiroMindAI/mirothinker).